 b.
 CONFLICT OF INTEREST AND COMMITMENT (COIC) DISCLOSURE.
 All visiting scholars who will design, conduct, and/or report research at Iowa State must complete a Conflict of Interest and Commitment disclosure form.
 The proposed visiting scholar is responsible to submit the form available at Visiting Scholar Conflict of Interest and Commitment Disclosure.
 (Once the Visiting Scholar request is approved by the Office of the Senior Vice President and Provost and/or the Administrative Host and College/Unit designee, the proposed visiting scholar will receive an email with this link embedded.)
 The Individual Host shall alert the proposed visiting scholar to this requirement.
 The visit is contingent upon review by the Conflict of Interest Program in the Office of Research Ethics prior to the start date.

 6. You should continue to monitor your request form in the Youth Program and Volunteer Registration System.
 (Your request will be reviewed in the Youth Program and Volunteer Registration System by the Administrative Host, the College/Unit Designee, and the Office of the Senior Vice President and Provost, as required.)

 7. Upon notification of final approval of the request to host in the Youth Program and Volunteer Registration System, the Individual Host and Administrative host jointly issue the Letter of Invitation (PDF, 180KB; DOC, 15KB) and can now host the visiting scholar at Iowa State upon completion of International Students and Scholars support and visa authorization, if applicable.
-Please review the responsibilities of the Individual Host and related requirements and procedures found in the Guidelines/FAQ.
+Please review the responsibilities of the Individual Host and related requirements and procedures found in the Guidelines/FAQ (PDF, 342KB).